-- NOTE: This feature is available only on the YX0X generation and YX1X generation of PowerEdge systems.
+- NOTE: This feature is available only on the YXOX generation and YX1X generation of PowerEdge systems.
 The iDRAC provides automatic backup and SEL log clearing capabilities starting from YX2X generation PowerEdge servers or later. - Select or clear the severities of log entries logged in to the operating systems main event log.
 Select the possible values: Log Critical, Log Warning, or Log Informational - NOTE: By default all the options are selected.
 The OS logging filter feature is available when the OS logging filter component is installed. - Select Enable to log all unmonitored ESM sensor events.
 By enabling this feature, Server Administrator generates SNMP traps, OS Logs and Alerts for all unmonitored sensors. - Select Enable to track the actions performed on the Server Administrator.
-The logfile is available in following path oma \log.
-On, the logfile reaching the maximum size of 50 MB the backup of logs is created and a new file is replaced in the same location. - Configure the Command Log Size - Configure SNMP
+The logfile is available in following path oma log.
+On, the logfile reaching the maximum size of 50 MB the backup of logs is created and a new file is replaced in the same location. - Select Enable to log actions of the user on Product use feedback.
+The maximum size of the file is 50 MB. - Configure the Command Log Size.
+The maximum size is 4 MB. - Configure SNMP